 It is a transition that has been an overwhelming success, as over the past five seasons, Schmitt's Dukes have won more overall games (34) and as many conference games (21) as any NEC school.
-In addition, DU - which has shared two of the past four NEC titles - is the only league school with three winning seasons in the past five years.
+In addition, DU - which has shared two of the past four NEC titles - is one of only two league schools with three winning seasons in the past five years.

 Schmitt wasted no time putting his mark on the program by leading the Dukes to three consecutive Metro Atlantic Athletic Conference Football League championships and earning MAAC Coach of the Year two times in his first three seasons as head coach.